Adwaith-Rajesh/object-bucket/README.md

   test_bucket = Bucket("name-of-the-bucket")
   ```
-  - Adding droplets to the bucket, droplets are considered as objects that you want to save permanently
+  - Adding droplets to the bucket, droplets are considered as objects that you want to save permanently.

   ```python
   test_obj = [1, 2, 3, 4]
   test_bucket.add_droplet("droplet-name", test_obj)
   ```
-  Trying to add a droplet with the same name will cause an error
+  Trying to add a droplet with the same name will cause an error.

   - Modifying a droplet
   ```python
   new_obj = {1: "a"}
   test_bucket.modify_droplet("droplet-name", new_obj)
   ```
-  Trying to modify a droplet that does not exists will cause an error
+  Trying to modify a droplet that does not exists will cause an error.

   - Saving a bucket
   All the things mentioned above will not be added or saved permanently, to do so it is necessary to save the bucket.
   ```python
   test_bucket.save_bucket()
   ```
- - Retrieving values from a bucket
+ - Retrieving values from a bucket.
  ```python
  from object_bucket import Bucket test_bucket = Bucket("name-of-the-bucket")